GabrielSlima/blog/articles/clean-code-clean-systems.md

 </pre>
     <h4>Promoting Decoupled Desings</h4>
     <p>
-        On this process of saparation of concerns between the construction from the runtime logic on our applications and systems there is one more thing to worry about which is the <i>coupling</i> between the objects.
+        On this process of saparation of concerns between the construction from the runtime logic on our applications/systems there is one more thing to worry about which is the <i>coupling</i> between the objects.
     </p>
     <p>